 In addition to instantly notifying social media accounts like Facebook, Twitter, LinkedIn, etc. when new content is published on your site, you can also set up your WordPress site to automatically post links to your content on many other social networks and social bookmarking sites using plugins like Social Link Machine …

-(Social LinkMachine – drip-feed content to dozens of online platforms)
+(Social LinkMachine – syndicate content automatically to over 30 traffic-generating platforms)

 To learn more about additional traffic generation plugins and automation tools, see the tutorial below: